engrit-illinois/Compare-AssignmentRevisions/README.md

 # Technical details
-Below are details notes about how the script works and how the various types and sources of data it uses are structured and gathered.
+Below are detailed notes about how the script works and how the various types and sources of data it uses are structured and gathered.

 Note: I'll use the following terminology below:
 - "Direct apps": apps which are assigned to a machine because they are directly deployed to a collection containing that machine.